csci-185/spring2023/pages/_activities/quiz02.md

 ### Before you submit

-Verify that you've completed all of the tasks and that you're final Taco Temple menu page (mobile/tablet and desktop) looks as similar to the animations (shown below) as possible:
+Verify that you've completed **all 7 tasks** and that you're final Taco Temple menu page (mobile/tablet and desktop) looks as similar as possible to the animations (shown below):

 <div class="verify">
     <section>